About Laura Patrick

 "When you are on the course, play golf...not golf swing."
 (Stop micromanaging and play the game)

 "Doubt is the number one cause of missed shots"

 "Your attention has to be focused on your intention"

 "Don't practice missing 3-foot putts."
 (Go home, get help, or practice something else)

 Golf Season (April-September)

 To schedule a private lesson, please call Baker National at 763-694-7670 x2 and any staff member will be able to assist you in scheduling a lesson.
-You can also schedule a lesson on-line using Smarter Lessons.
+You can also schedule a lesson online.
 It is free to set up an account with smarter lessons, but a credit card will be needed to reserve your reservation (it will not be charged).
 Payment will be collected at the time of the lesson.